cmbu-tmm-sites/learncodestream/content/Triggers/Git/index.md

 * **Trigger** - configuration of the webhook on the Git endpoint
     * **For Git** - Trigger the webhook when a Push is made to the repository branch, or when a Pull Request is made against the branch
     * **API token** - a vRealize Automation API token that has permissions to execute the Pipeline configured in the trigger
-    * **SSL verification** - if enabled, will enable SSL verification for the webhook (the repository must trust the vRealize Automation SSL certificate)
+    * **SSL verification** - if enabled, will enable SSL verification for the webhook (the repository must trust the vrealize automation ssl certificate)
     * **Pipeline** - the Code Stream Pipeline to execute
     * **Execution trigger delay** - time to wait from recieving the event until executing the pipeline